lhduy/jekyll-now/about.md

 permalink: /about/
 ---

-I am Duy Ha Ly.
-I am Vietnamese and currently working in Amsterdam.
-I have been Scientific Researcher for 3 years.
-Data science is my passion and I spend most of my time to do data wrangling.
-I am experienced in gathering, analysis and visualization to tell a good story about data.
+My name is Duy Ha Ly.
+I am Vietnamese and currently working in Amsterdam, Netherlands.
+Data science is my passion and I enjoy doing data wrangling.
+I am experienced in data gathering, analysis and visualization.

 ### More Information

-I like watching e-sport games (Dota, LoL).
+I like to play and watch e-sport games (Dota, LoL).

 ### Contact me